ldsands/LeviSands.com/content/welcome.markdown

 ---
+date: 2019-12-15 07:25:54 +0500
 title: About Page
 layout: post
 lang: en
 author: Levi Sands
 ---

-## Contact Information

-Hi I'm Levi Sands.
-I'm currently a PhD Student in Sociology at the University of Iowa
+Hi I'm [Levi Sands](https://clas.uiowa.edu/sociology/people/levi-sands).
+I'm currently a PhD Student in the [Department of Sociology and Criminology](https://clas.uiowa.edu/sociology/) at the University of Iowa

+My research interests are primarily in the areas of medical sociology, social movements and big data analysis.

 Feel free to email me at: [levi-sands@uiowa.edu](levi-sands@uiowa.edu)